mjbots/moteus/docs/guides/calibration.md

 `--cal-bw-hz X`

-**`servo.pid_dq.max_desired_rate`**: moteus limits the rate at which the commanded phase current to the motor can change.
+**`servo.max_current_desired_rate`**: moteus limits the rate at which the commanded phase current to the motor can change.
 By default, this is set to 10000A/s.
 For a moteus-r4 with a 100A current limit, that means it can take 20ms to change full range from -100A to 100A.
 Many high bandwidth applications will require rates larger than this.

 ## Troubleshooting